feliciavan/mqtt/README.md

 ## Unit Test

 The code of the engine is in file `engine.py`.
 It contains 2 callback functions, which are `onConnect` and `onMessage`.
-The are related to `on_connect` and `on_message` of the MQTT client, respectively.
+They are related to `on_connect` and `on_message` of the MQTT client, respectively.
 I made 2 unit tests for these 2 functions.

 Go inside the Docker container `engine`, to run the unit tests.